Jaycrystalz/alx-low_level_programming/0x00-hello_world/README.md

-prints a file followed by a new line
+prints a file follwed by a new line